mike01/pypacker/README.md

 	is a general introduction to pypacker included at the doc's which shows the usage and concepts of pypacker.

-**A**:	Pypacker is a free software - you can download it without paying any license fee.
-	The version you download is not a demo version, with limitations not present in a full version - it's the full version.
-The license under which Pypacker is issued is the BSD License.
-See LICENCE and http://opensource.org/licenses/bsd-license.php for more information.
+**Q**:	Under which license Pypacker is issued?

+**A**:	It's the BSD License.
+See LICENCE and http://opensource.org/licenses/bsd-license.php
+	for more information.

 **Q**:	Which protocols are supported?